Ultra High-End Transistoramp Sirius V4.5

 With a supply voltage of +/-400 Volt the amplifier can output more then 500 Volt eff (=1500Volt Vss from stator to stator).
 The power consumption of the amplifier is 80 Watt.
 Problems with offset drift when using the 2SJ74 instead of the dual jfet 2SJ109 did not occure.
 A change of the environmental temperature of 20° C resulted in an voltage drift of 1 Volt at the output, and that is nothing for an electrostatic headphone.

 It can drive all STAX Pro headphones (580Volt BIAS), if you reduce BIAS to 280Volt it can drive all STAX headphones.
 Certainly you can drive other electrostatic headphones like KOSS, Sennheiser, etc too, just fit the BIAS to the desired value.
 The amplifier sounds very clear and detailed.
 The basses are dry and strong, the frequencies at the high end are sounding very transparent.
-The very fine resolution of this amplifier has reached a level that will easily outclass every other amplifier out there (not only my opinion).
-Even the Alpha Centauri V2.0 just can't compare with it.
+The very fine resolution of this amplifier has reached a level that will easily outclass most other amplifier out there.

 Download the complete set (layout, schematics, partlist, etc.) here.

 distortion level vs. frequency: